Form 990 Schedule N

 Schedule N, Liquidation, Termination, Dissolution, or Significant Disposition of Assets is a supplementary schedule that accompanies the standard Form 990/Form 990-EZ and is filed annually by tax-exempt and nonprofits.

-Any organization that files Form 990 or Form 990-EZ and is going out of existence or disposing of more than 25% of its net assets through sale, exchange, or other disposition must complete and attach Schedule E along with their annual information return.
+Any organization that files IRS Form 990 or IRS Form 990-EZ and is going out of existence or disposing of more than 25% of its net assets through sale, exchange, or other disposition must complete and attach Schedule E along with their annual information return.

 Who must file Schedule N?